Streamline Your Development: Automating Tasks in Visual Studio Code

 });

-Running and automating “Tasks” in Visual Studio Code is quite straightforward.
-First, launch the Command Palette by pressing the Shift + Cmd + P key combination or through the menu bar, View > Command Palette if that is more convenient for you.
-Then, type Tasks, and select “Tasks: Run Task” from the few number of options shown in the result.
+Running and automating tasks in Visual Studio Code is quite straightforward.
+To start, open the Command Palette by pressing Shift + Cmd + P or through the menu bar under View > Command Palette, whichever you prefer.
+Then, simply type Tasks and choose “Tasks: Run Task” from the displayed options.

 Lists of 'Tasks' in Visual Studio Code Command Palette.

-Visual Studio Code is smart; it knows that we are using Gulp, pick up gulpfile.js, and reveal the list of Tasks that we have defined within the file.
+Visual Studio Code intelligently detects that we are using Gulp, accesses the gulpfile.js, and displays the list of tasks we have defined within the file.

 Task

-Herein, let’s select the default Task.
-The SCSS stylesheets and JavaScripts file will be compiled upon selecting this Task, and it will also trigger the automate Task that will allow the styles and scripts Task to run autonomously going forward.
+Let’s select the default task.
+This will compile SCSS stylesheets and JavaScript files, and also trigger the automate task, which allows the styles and scripts tasks to run automatically going forward.

-When changing a file — a stylesheet or a JavaScript file — it will be automatically compiled.
-Visual Studio Code also generates timely reports for every success and errors that occur in the build operation.
+Any changes to a stylesheet or JavaScript file will be automatically compiled.
+Visual Studio Code also provides timely reports for every success and error that occur during the build process.

 Build report in Visual Studio Code